Calls for calm as tensions rise among Tongan and Samoan rugby league fans

 "We are all family,'' he said.

-Meanwhile, the father of the young man involved in the burning flag incident has made a public apology.
+Meanwhile, the father of the young man involved in burning the flag has publicly apologised.

 Police have confirmed they have received calls regarding "celebrations'' in parts of Auckland, particularly in Otahuhu, where vehicles decked out in national flags have been lining the streets and beeping horns continuously.